amd/ZenDNN-pytorch-plugin/README.md

 The static libraries for ZenDNN, AOCL BLIS and the cpp Extension modules that bind the ZenDNN operators with Python are built using `setup.py` script.

 #### 1.2.3.1.
-CMake Based Build: ZenDNN and AOCL BLIS
+CMake Based Build: ZenDNN , AOCL BLIS and FBGEMM
-CMake downloads the ZenDNN and AOCL BLIS during configure stage.
-It generates a config.h with GIT hashes of ZenDNN and AOCL BLIS.
-It builds both ZenDNN and AOCL BLIS as static libraries.
+CMake downloads the ZenDNN , AOCL BLIS and FBGEMM during configure stage.
+It generates a config.h with GIT hashes of ZenDNN , AOCL BLIS and FBGEMM.
+It builds ZenDNN , AOCL BLIS and FBGEMM as static libraries.

 #### 1.2.3.2.
 Packaging into a Wheel File
 The CPP code, being an extension module, is built through CppExtension.
-It takes static libraries of the ZenDNN and AOCL BLIS static libraries. `setup.py` also adds in various attributes to the plugin for debugging and providing additional information.
+It takes static libraries of the ZenDNN , AOCL BLIS and FBGEMM libraries. `setup.py` also adds in various attributes to the plugin for debugging and providing additional information.

 #### 1.2.3.3. build.sh